 Suspect Parkinson disease dementia if dementia begins years after parkinsonian features, particularly if executive dysfunction occurs early.

-Consider use of rivastigmine and sometimes other cholinesterase inhibitors to try to improve cognition.
+Consider use of rivastigmine and sometimes other cholinesterase inhibitors to try to improve cognition in patients who have dementia with Lewy bodies or Parkinson disease dementia.

 Drugs Mentioned In This Article